jhj-proteomics/mni_analyser/README.md

-# mni_analyser
-Calculates MNI based on zooarchaeological data.

-The purpose of mni_analyser.py is to calculate the Minimum Number of Individuals (MNI) in a zooarchaeological assemblage.
+mni_analyser calculates Minimum Number of Invidividuals (MNI) based on a set of zooarchaeological data.

-Because of the requirements of my own specific research it is focused on mandibles.
+Secondary to calculating MNI, the purpose of mni_analyser is to automatically identify bone elements in a zooarchaeological assemblage likely to be from a single, unique individual.
+This is paramount when performing biomolecular analyses as we want to avoid sampling the same individual twice.

+This script is based on the requirements for my specific research and may therefore not be suitable for all users.
+However you are free to change, update and edit the code as required.